-How to Make Marbling Combs and Rakes
+Make Marbling Combs and Rakes

 Rakes are used to make initial patterns with the paints.

 Combs are used to make more advanced patterns with paints.
 Paints can be combed in both directions, but start with a comb that fits the short width of your tray.

 - Cut wood to match the length of the tray's short side and draw a lengthwise line.

 Teeth should fit fairly snugly into the width of your tray.
 Paints and size can distort patterns when they flow around the edges of too-short combs.

-If you prefer, use a glue gun to glue t-pins along the marked lines of a yardstick.
+If you prefer, use a glue gun to glue T-pins along the marked lines of a yardstick.
 Glue on a second strip to cover the pin tops.

-Make a Helping Hands Tool to Marble Fabric
+Make a Helping Hands Tool

-Cut two dowel pins slightly shorter than the width of the fabric you plan to marble.
+- Cut two dowel pins slightly shorter than the width of the fabric you plan to marble.
 Use electrical tape to secure a sturdy straight pin at the end of each dowel.

-Once the fabric is attached, you can hold on to the dowels instead of the fabric edges, and lower the fabric onto the size in one fluid motion.Continue to 5 of 10 below.
+Once the fabric is attached, you can hold on to the dowels instead of the fabric edges, and lower the fabric onto the size in one fluid motion.

-Make Methocel Marbling Size
+Make Marbling Size

-- Place a gallon of water in a bucket and use a wire whisk to stir in 3 Tablespoons of methocel.
+- Place a gallon of water in a bucket and use a wire whisk to stir in 3 tablespoons of Methocel.

-The mixture becomes cloudy but does not thicken.
-The cloudiness is caused by tiny particles of methocel suspended in the water.
-If you stop stirring and allow the size to sit, the methocel will eventually drift to the bottom of your container.
+- The mixture becomes cloudy but does not thicken.
+The cloudiness is caused by tiny particles of Methocel suspended in the water.
+If you stop stirring and allow the size to sit, the Methocel will eventually drift to the bottom of your container.

 - Cover the bucket with newspapers and allow the size to sit for approximately 10 minutes.
 Stir.

 - Neutralize the alkalinity created by the ammonia by adding white vinegar to the size—add the same amount of vinegar as ammonia.
 Stir.

-How to Treat Fabric with Alum
+Treat Fabric with Mordant

 - Stir thoroughly to dissolve the crystals.
 Allow the solution to cool.

-- Still... wearing gloves, wring fabric to remove as much alum as possible.
+- Still wearing gloves, wring fabric to remove as much alum as possible.
 Dry the fabric.

 Set up a temporary ironing board or protect the regular board cover.
-Washable hospital pads with absorbent tops and waterproof bottoms work nicely—no moisture passes through and you can throw the pad into the washing machine after each session.Continue to 7 of 10 below.
+Washable hospital pads with absorbent tops and waterproof bottoms work nicely—no moisture passes through, and you can throw the pad into the washing machine after each session.

 Place a trash bucket and few buckets of water under your work area.

+- Clean the size.
 Drag a piece of newspaper across the size to remove dust and "skin" that's formed on its surface.
 Crush bubbles with crumpled newspaper, or touch them with a small dry object, such as the head of a pin.

-Pour a little paint in a squeeze bottle and add distilled water to thin it to the consistency of light cream.
+- Pour a little paint in a squeeze bottle and add distilled water to thin it to the consistency of light cream.
 Place a drop of the paint onto the surface of the size.
-It... should spread into a circle.
+It should spread into a circle.
 If paint sinks, add a little more water and re-test.
 Prepare each color in the same way.
 Opaque paints can be a bit temperamental, sometimes not spreading as readily as other paints.
 Some paints need more dilution than others, but adding too much water weakens the color.
 Dharma carries a dispersant that helps you float problem paints.

-Skim the size again after testing paints.
+- Skim the size again after testing paints.

-If you're working alone, attach dowels to both ends of a piece of fabric and set it aside in a dry spot, away from water droplets that will dilute the alum.
+- If you're working alone, attach dowels to both ends of a piece of fabric and set it aside in a dry spot, away from water droplets that will dilute the alum.

-Begin dropping paint on the size, applying colors randomly or in rows across your tray.
+- Begin dropping paint on the size, applying colors randomly or in rows across your tray.
 Colors placed on the size first will intensify as new colors are placed on top of them.
-The last color applied will be the most predominant color in your print.
+The last color applied will be the most predominant in your print.

 Place contrasting colors next to each other, as you do when making a quilt.
-Unless they are combed excessively, paints will not blend together to form new colors.Continue to 8 of 10 below.
+Unless they are combed excessively, paints will not blend to form new colors.

-Create a Pattern from the Paints
+Create a Pattern

-- Place the rake in the size at the top of the tray and pull it toward you (some of the teeth will extend past one side of the tray).
+- Place the rake in the size at the top of the tray and pull it toward you.
+Some of the teeth will extend past one side of the tray.